Holomorphic curves in exploded manifolds: regularity: Analysis of equation in families

-Therefore, by choosing our neighborhood of $p$ small enough, we can achieve item \ref{commute G and dbar} from our lemma on charts of type \ref{interesting}.
-On the other charts of type \ref{boring}, proving the same thing is similar, but easier as it involves no cut off functions and just analysis of how $DE$, $j$ and $J$ depend on position.
+Therefore, by choosing our neighborhood of $f$ small enough, we can achieve item \ref{commute G and dbar} from our lemma on charts of type \ref{interesting}.
+On the other charts of type \ref{boring}, proving the same thing is similar, but easier as it involves no cutoff functions and just analysis of how $A$, $E'$, $j$ and $J$ depend on position.